BUDGET 2017

 Tackling offshore tax evasion

-The Irish Revenue will be carrying out a comprehensive programme of targeted compliance interventions which will be focused on offshore tax evasion.
+The Irish Revenue will be carrying out a comprehensive programme of targeted compliance interventions.
+They will be focused on offshore tax evasion.

-Attention will be given to the information Revenue receives under FATCA, EU and OECD information exchange initiatives etc.
+Revenue will be paying attention to information it receives under FATCA, EU and OECD information exchange initiatives etc.

-The legislative changes contain measures to deny individuals involved in illegal offshore tax planning the opportunity to make qualifying voluntary disclosures from 1st May 2017.
+From 1st May 2017, individuals involved in illegal offshore tax planning will not have the opportunity to make a qualifying voluntary disclosure.

-Also, a new strict liability offence will also be introduced for failure to return details of offshore assets/accounts.
+Also, legislation will introduce a new strict liability offence, for failure to return details of offshore assets/accounts.

 Consultation on modernising PAYE